May 24

 A palace and a tent

 Things started to settle down in the palace.
 The Lord had kept David safe from his enemies, and now he was king of Israel.
-However, David started feeling a little uneasy in his heart.
+However, David started feeling uneasy in his heart.
 He called the prophet Nathan and said, “Here I am, living in a beautiful palace while God’s Covenant Box is being kept in a tent.”

 But that night the Lord said to Nathan, “Tell David that he is not the one to build the Temple for Me to live in.
-I will make one of his sons king and he will build the Temple for Me.”
+I will make one of his sons king, and he will build the Temple for Me.”

 Is a church building important?